bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		)

-The concrete process is given as a set of `when`-_then_ state transitions that run a sequence of effects before the successor state is computed.
+The concrete process is given as a set of `when`-_then_ state transitions that run a sequence of effects before the successor state is computed (both in terms of the step and the data).

 		when Ready :: HttpServer server -> HttpServer
 		1. server responses >>